-While there are Qatari schools in Doha which expat children are eligible to attend, most parents opt to send their children to international schools because these offer a smoother transition for those accustomed to studying a particular curriculum from their home country.
-Some expat parents in Doha prefer homeschooling, although legislation on this issue is fairly ambiguous, which presents its own challenges.
+While there are Qatari schools in Doha which expat children are eligible to attend, most parents opt to send their children to international schools.
+These offer a smoother transition for those accustomed to studying a particular curriculum from their home country.
+Some parents in Doha prefer homeschooling, although legislation on this issue is ambiguous, which presents its own challenges.

 Public schools in Doha

-Public schools in Qatar receive government funding and provide free tuition to all eligible residents.
+Public schools in Doha receive government funding and provide free tuition to all citizens and eligible expat students.
 Most students are Qatari, although expats with the right connections might find they can secure a place.
-The quality of education at these schools is excellent and they are a good option for expats who are looking to settle down in Qatar in the long-term and want their children to be integrated into Qatari society.
+The quality of education at these schools is excellent and they are a good option for foreigners who are looking to settle down in Doha in the long-term and want their children to be integrated into Qatari society.

 International schools in Doha

-Even though standards of local schools are very good, most expat children attend private international schools in Qatar.
-There are various curricula, including the International Baccalaureate (IB), British, American and Indian systems.
-Most families choose a curriculum similar to the one in their home country, while expats who move frequently often prefer the IB curriculum.
+Even though the standards of local schools are good, most expat children attend private international schools in Doha.
+There are various curricula, including the International Baccalaureate (IB), British, American, German, French and Indian systems.
+Most families choose a curriculum similar to the one in their home country, while families who move frequently often prefer the IB curriculum.

-When choosing a school, expat parents have to consider travel times and whether their children’s qualifications will be internationally recognised.
-Rush hour in Qatar means that children can spend hours travelling to and from school, and not all schools provide a bus service.
+When choosing a school, parents must consider transport options and whether their children’s qualifications will be internationally recognised.
+Rush hour in Doha means that children can spend hours travelling to and from school, and not all schools provide a bus service.
 Living close to school makes it easier on expat kids and their parents.

 Expats should also make sure that a school is accredited by Qatar National School Accreditation (QNSA) and recognised in their home country.

-Some parents avoid the admissions process and decide on homeschooling in Qatar.
-Doha Home Educators (DHE) has been pivotal in creating an organised network for homeschoolers in Doha, and regularly organises classroom lessons, activities and events.
+Some parents avoid the admissions process and decide on homeschooling in Doha.
+Doha Home Educators (DHE) has been pivotal in creating an organised network for homeschoolers in Doha and regularly organises classroom lessons, activities and events.
 Given the vague homeschooling regulations for expatriates in Qatar, DHE advises parents to follow the regulations of their home country.